openfaas/faas-cli/README.md

 Use environmental variables for setting tokens and configuration.

+#### Custom build arguments with Docker

+If you want to pass a build-time argument to Docker you can do so with `faas-cli build --build-arg name=value`.

 #### Access functions with `curl`

 You can initiate a HTTP POST via `curl`: